camsmit2/StockPulse/README.md

 - LINQ

 ## How to Run
-1. Run:
+1.
-   I used onlineGDB and all I have to do is press "Run" button.
+   I used onlineGDB, and all I have to do is press the "Run” button.

 ## Demo Video
 (Add your link here)